sentinel-hub/eo-learn/examples/land-cover-fastai/README.md

 If it’s your first try to train a deep learning model on the cloud, we recommend you using a GPU machine to train the model.
 You can either use AWS EC2 machine (Deep learning AMI ami-6d720012), SageMaker ( detail setup can see [this instruction](https://github.com/sentinel-hub/eo-learn/blob/master/examples/tree-cover-keras/sagemaker.md)), Google colab, or other cloud providers’ services.
 We use AWS Deep Learn AMI p2.xlarge machine to run the notebook.

 The total training and prediction will take from 5 to 10 hours, depends on how long you want to train the model, will cost you from $5 to $10.
-If you used our pre-trained model weight “stage-8-50-ind“ (It’s in S3 bucket here), it will take less than 5 hours.
+If you used our pre-trained model weight “stage-8-50-ind“ (It’s in [S3 bucket](https://s3.amazonaws.com/query-planet-fastai-model)), it will take less than 5 hours.
 Google Colab provides credit for first users and it’d be free.

 ### Step 3.
 Prediction and model inference